SELDI Joint Internships Programme in Good Governance and Anti-Corruption: Experience Southeast Europeean Civil Society Organisations from Witnin

 - INSTITUTI RIINVEST, Kosovo

-- Institute for Democracy ‘Societas Civilis’ Skopje (IDSCS), FYR of Macedonia
+- Institute for Democracy ‘Societas Civilis’ Skopje (IDSCS), North Macedonia

 - Center for Democratic Transition, Montenegro